Foetal Growth Chart Week by Week – Length & Weight

 Ultrasonic Foetal Measurement Standards

 The gestational age chart is used to determine the biometric measurements and determine if the foetal growth is normal.
-If the mother-to-be is able to provide the date of the last menses before conception, it gives a much better estimate of EDC, which is the estimated date of confinement (also known as Expected Date of Delivery).
-The EDC can be estimated to plus or minus 5 days.
+If the mother-to-be is able to provide the date of the last menses before conception, it gives a much better estimate of EDD, which is the estimated date of confinement (also known as Expected Date of Delivery).
+The EDD can be estimated to plus or minus 5 days.

 The method of using ultrasound scans to estimate the gestational age is done under the assumption that the baby is growing normally and as per the foetus weight chart.
 If any condition alters the growth of the foetus, it will also make the estimate less reliable.
 The ultrasound method lets one measure the number of foetal and embryonic structures, but only a few of them are reliable and easy to carry out repeatedly.
 The ultrasound foetal measurements are done using various foetal graphs and calculators.